-Unlike those franchises, there's plenty still shrouded in mystery for the latest sci-fi RPG – here's everything we know so far.
+Unlike those series, there's plenty still shrouded in mystery for the latest sci-fi RPG, and here's everything we know so far.

 In an interview with the Washington Post, Todd Howard explained that the game is "like Skyrim in space".